junwha/FastFit/README.md

 To use FastFit, you first need to run the server.

-> TODO: describe how to run in two ways: using Docker and building directly

 #### via Docker-Tomcat

 - Build a docker .war build with maven.